AkshatChauhan18/MrPlayer/index.md

 # MrPlayer-CLI

-A CLI which build on prompt-toolkit python library.
+A CLI which is build on prompt-toolkit python library.

 ![CLI](CLI.png)